Mackinac Island Vacation: Photos of Things to See and Do

 The range and saturation of colors in the water depends upon lighting and the time of day but suffice it to say it is beautiful.
 Here are a few photos below that show some of the color hues and scenery.

 Nice to have professional photos in a book such as this to remember one's vacation and/or for armchair dreaming of a vacation on this island.

 Whether coming for just a day or spending more time, a Mackinac Island vacation offers something for everyone.
 I'll end this article with a few additional photos.

-Hopefully this will have given you, the reader, ideas of what there is to do and see while there.
+Hopefully this will have given readers of this article ideas of what there is to do and see while there.

-Thanks Doug and Lisa for sharing all of these wonderful photos!
+Thanks Doug and Lisa for sharing all of your wonderful photos!

 © 2011 Peggy Woods